Day 21: New York/Seattle

 Not to mention all the long hair, flannel and doc wearing dudes that came with it.
 In some respects, I’m still waiting for that era to come back….
 But whilst back in the real world I know that ain’t going to happen, I can at least relive it a bit with a few days in the Emerald City itself.

 For those of you who don’t really care for grunge or music (seriously who wouldn’t care for music!), Seattle is also home to Amazon, Boeing and Starbucks.

 It’s after 6pm when I arrive in Seattle, but by the time the transfer arrives its after 8.30pm, not to mention that I’ve gone back in time three hours from New York time.
 I’m tired and hungry.

-Finally we are on the road and as soon as we leave the airport, I think “Wow, this is a pretty place!”
-Seattle is surrounded by mountains and pine trees (think the Christmas tree type).
+Finally we are on the road and as soon as we leave the airport, I notice this is a really pretty place Seattle is surrounded by mountains and pine trees (think the Christmas tree type).
 The sun is just setting on the horizon, bathing Seattle city in pale golden light.
-I can see space needle on the horizon.
+I can see the space needle on the horizon.

 We reach the city after only about fifteen minutes and I am blown away by how pretty the city is as well.
 There are heaps of trendy looking shops, different stuff than I’ve seen to date, the trees are lit with fairy lights, the buildings are cute.
 I really wasn’t expecting this.